 Over the past 120 years, Chamberlain College of Nursing Honor Society has maintained a proud tradition of academic excellence.
 We celebrate the scholarship, research and academic excellence of baccalaureate and graduate nursing students, and the achievements of professional nurses.
 Our students and graduates are recognized in a variety of ways, not just in their proficiency in coursework, but also in their performance in real-life patient settings.

-Chamberlain College of Nursing Honor Society’s mission is to support learning, knowledge and professional development of nurses committed to making a difference worldwide.
-Chamberlain also recently became a chapter member of the prestigious Sigma Theta Tau International (STTI).
-With 470 chapters spanning 22 countries, STTI is the second largest nursing organization in the world and the only international nursing honor society.
+The mission of the Phi Pi Chapter of Sigma Theta Tau International at Chamberlain College of Nursing is to support learning, knowledge and professional development of nurses committed to making a difference worldwide.
+Chamberlain recently became a chapter member of the prestigious Sigma Theta Tau International (STTI).
+Founded in 1922, STTI now has chapters in more than 20 countries, with more than 130,000 members worldwide*.
 Chamberlain can now offer our members the vast resources of the most respected nursing organization in the world.
-Visit www.chamberlain.edu/honorsociety to learn more.
+Visit www.chamberlain.edu/honorsociety to learn more. * STTI Organizational Fact Sheet